vanavreddy/Parallel_Compute_Engine/README.md

 2. Multiple HPC clusters with controller in AWS cloud instance
 3. Multiple HPC cluster where the HPC cluster is in AWS cloud along with the controller running on AWS cloud instance.

-The the configurations are dipicted in figure below.
+The three configurations are dipicted in figure below.

 ![three configs](https://github.com/vanavreddy/Parallel_Compute_Engine/blob/master/three_configs.png?raw=true)

-## EpiHiper Setup Utilities

 Utilities for setting up and running EpiHiper.

-There are multiple steps to setup different parts of the pipeline.
+These are common steps to setup the pipeline, these steps are executed in all three configurations.

 1. Set up the conda environment
 2. Set up the environment File